hisnameisjoseph/josepho-intern-repo/milestones/m5/docker-debugging.md

 👉 *It might be safer to use `docker exec` for debugging, as it allows you to quit (using `Ctrl+C`) without affecting the main process of the container, while `docker attach` can disrupt the main process if you quit.* 👈

 #### How do you restart a container without losing data?
 Use the `docker restart <container_name_or_id>` command to restart a container without losing data.
 This command stops the container and then starts it again, preserving the data stored in volumes or bind mounts.
-As long as you don't remove the container or its volumnes, the data will remain intact.
+As long as you don't remove the container or its volumes, the data will remain intact.

 #### How can you troubleshoot database connection issues inside a containerized NestJS app?
-To be honestm I don't have a confident answer to this question, but I can suggest some general steps:
+To be honest, I don't have a confident answer to this question, but I can suggest some general steps:
 1. **Check the logs**: Use `docker logs <container_name>` to check the  logs of the container.
 Look for any error messages related to database connections.
     - If logs indicate a connection error, it might be due to incorrect database credentials or the database service not being available.
         - If that is the case, check if the database service is running and accessible from the container using `docker ps` if the database is containerised, start it if it is not running.
 If the database is running on the a different host, use tools like `ping` or `telnet` to check connectivity from the container to the database host and port.